 Does car insurance cover a cracked windshield?

-You’re stuck behind a truck on the freeway and it happens—a rock hits your windshield.
+You’re driving behind a truck on the highway and a rock hits your windshield.
 When you get home, you notice a crack in the glass.

-Repairing vs. replacing a cracked windshield
+Repairing versus replacing a windshield

 Repairing a cracked windshield

-- The crack is 6 inches or smaller
+The crack is 6 inches or smaller

-- There are 3 or fewer chips in the glass
+There are 3 or fewer chips in the glass

-- The damage isn’t in front of a camera or sensor
+The damage isn’t in front of a camera or sensor

 Replacing a cracked windshield

-- The crack is 6 inches or larger
+The crack is 6 inches or larger

-- There are multiple chips in the glass
+There are multiple chips in the glass

-- The damage is in your line of sight
+The damage is in your line of sight

-Using insurance to cover a cracked windshield
+Using Comprehensive and Collision to cover a cracked windshield

 How does Root handle glass claims?

-We chose to partner with Safelite because of their commitment to customer service.
-Like Root, Safelite will work hard to make sure you’re back on the road in no time.
+We chose to partner with Safelite because of their strong commitment to customer service.
+Like us, Safelite will work hard to make sure you’re back on the road in no time.

 At Root, we base your rate primarily on how you drive, not who you are.
-We believe better drivers deserve better rates (it’s only fair).
-Since we only insure good drivers, our customers can see savings of up to 52% on their auto insurance.
+We believe better drivers deserve better rates.
+Fairness is at the root of who we are.